-We also visited Maine Mead Works, a business that uses wildflower honey, water and its own yeast strain to bring the world’s oldest fermentation process into the 21st century by making mead called HoneyMaker.
-With a sampling of the Blueberry, Apple Cyser, Lavender, Ginger and Chai, we enjoyed a good representation of the offerings.
-This location is worth a try if you ever wanted to sample or buy good mead.
+Maine Mead Works is a business that uses wildflower honey, water, and its own yeast strain to bring the world’s oldest fermentation process into the 21st century by making a mead called HoneyMaker.
+With a sampling of the Blueberry, Apple Cyser, Lavender, Ginger, and Chai, we enjoyed a good representation of the offerings.
+This location is worth a try if you ever want to sample or buy good mead.
 Even if you think you don’t like mead, you will probably like this refreshing and crisp beverage.
 They also ship products through the online site.

 Next door, Hardshore Distilling Company is a different kind of distillery.
 Jordan Milne, the founder/distiller explained that he makes gin with botanicals for a bright, distinct flavor.
 The grain is grown on the founders’ farm and the product is distilled on-site in a 1,200-lite Arnold Holstein still.
 More products are being developed.

 While at Hardshore, we enjoyed a boxed lunch from Sisters Gourmet Deli before heading to the Portland Museum of Art for a tour of the new exhibits and artwork currently on display.